 Pioneer: Jack Stephenson.
 An outdoor gear Inventor and notorious nudist with many big firsts since the late 1950s.
 Born 2/28/1933..
-He's a major Pioneer whose many serious contributions have been consistently under-rated, derided, copied or forgotten...
-And his company (recently being run by his son William) is still in business today!
+He was a major Pioneer whose many serious contributions have been consistently under-rated, derided, copied or forgotten...
+And his company (recently being run by his niece in Colorado) is still in business today!
 I give Warmlite a longevity and Made in America Award, found at page bottom.
 BREAKING NEWS: R.I.P.
 Jack Stephenson passed away on February 18, 2017, at age 83.
-As you read these two pages about his genius, take a moment to reflect just how far ahead of his times he truly was!
+As you read these two pages about his genius, take a moment to reflect just how far ahead of his times he truly was! --- Important note: www.warmlite.com is still the company's website; they have reconstituted and moved to Maine, after a couple years in Fort Collins, Colorado.
+Check them out!

 PACK INNOVATOR--- I have laid before me on the table a simple black and white photograph of a young Jack Stephenson wearing a shiny, unorthodox hip-carry frame pack in about 1957 (for historical context, 1957 is the year when a young climbing bum named Yvon Chouinard started selling climbing gear out of his beat-up old car in Yosemite).